mozz100/weddingapp/README.md

 Once you have it up and running, it contains a CMS (content management system) called Refinery, which means you can create pages, edit the text, upload images and so on.

+It'll also let you manage RSVPs from your guests.

 Getting Started
 ===============